Converting and Importing Other CAD Format Files

 The names of the CAD files to be imported are selected with a file browser.
 The list can contain a mixture of supported CAD data types and also DAT files.

-The Origin, Geometry scaling factor and CAD X Y Z alignment buttons are as described above for a single CAD file.
+The Geometry scaling factor and CAD X Y Z alignment buttons are as described above for a single CAD file.

 The type and attributes of the first object are copied to all the remaining objects in the list during the importation process.
 If the objects share many attributes, it is easier to set these for the first object before importing the list.